-Fortnite is an incredibly popular new game advertised for ages 12 and up.
+Fortnite is an incredibly popular new game advertised for teens (M rating).
 In the last six months, it has quickly become one of the most popular games of all time.
 In fact, one streamed video of the game recently broke the world record for most concurrent viewers.
 As with any new trend, it’s always best for parents and guardians to know the facts before they allow the children in their care to participate.

 We’ll take a look at some of the risks and benefits, and allow you to make up your mind for yourself as to whether or not this game is right for your child.

 There are a few different versions of the game, though they follow the same classic, apocalyptic theme.
 The vast majority of the Earth’s population has suddenly disappeared, and the remaining population now live in a dystopian world full of chaotic storms and humanoid zombie creatures.
 Survival bases have been set up across the globe, and you play as a commander who must head out into the storm to find resources and survivors in hopes of saving the world.